 Council seeks candidates to support the ongoing advancement of the profession in Ontario

-2025 Priority Skills, Attributes and Experiences
+2026 Priority Skills, Attributes and Experience

 CPA Ontario is committed to strengthening the profession and believes that equity, diversity and inclusion are fundamental to that success.
-We encourage nominations from CPA members who represent the full diversity of communities across Ontario.
+We encourage nominations from eligible CPA Ontario members who represent the full diversity of communities across Ontario.

 CPA Ontario Council Roles and Responsibilities